Skip to main content Skip to search

 Learn More

-This program is geared towards 2nd or 3rd year MSW bilingual and Latino/x/e students with significant economic need in the NYC area.
+This program is geared towards 2nd or 3rd year MSW Latino/a/x students in the NYC area.
 Social work students with a passion for working in low-income and underserved communities are encouraged to apply.
-It is designed to provide financial scholarships as well as guide recipients towards their professional goals and to open space for networking opportunities.
+This program is designed to provide financial scholarships as well as guide recipients towards their professional goals and provide networking opportunities.

 Learn More